CIEE Japanese Language Programs

 *Level 100~700 refers to the level of the CIEE Japanese Level Check.

 This course is mainly for all graduate students and research students who wish to enter graduate school.
 Some international students need academic Japanese language skills for their research activities, while others need Japanese for daily communication in the laboratory.
 For this reason, we focus on specialized Japanese language courses for research activities such as writing papers, presentations, and oral communication using Japanese, and also offer general Japanese language courses and Kanji and vocabulary courses as the basis for general Japanese language courses.
 There are seven levels of Japanese, from introductory (100 level) to advanced (700 level).

 2. Intensive Japanese Language Course (IJLC)

 This is a 15-week intensive preparatory course in Japanese language mainly for international students who wish to enter our graduate school.
 The majority of students are government-sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) (embassy-recommended research students and teacher trainees), but other international students (research students, graduate students, and short-term students) from within the university are also accepted when space is available.
 The goal of this course is to enable students, regardless of their Japanese language ability, to make short presentations in Japanese on topics in their field of specialization, using visual aids such as PowerPoint.
-There are three levels: introductory (100 level), beginner (200 level), and intermediate (300 level).【Updated】56th Intensive Japanese Language Course 2022 Spring and Summer
+There are three levels: introductory (100 level), beginner (200 level), and intermediate (300 level).57th Intensive Japanese Language Course 2022 Fall and Winter

 3. International Exchange Subjects: JA・JGU